INFORMATION ABOUT CANAL BOAT HILDA

 Salon boat Hilda possesses a luxury wine cabinet.
 So you can be sure that your favorite bottle of wine will be served at the right temperature.
 To serve you a good cup of coffee we have an espresso machine onboard.
 There is a comfortable toilet, wireless microphone system and music system with I-pod connection.

->

-> The story of salon boat Hilda, Amsterdam’s first official canal boat, starts around the year 1895.
-She has been build as a passenger vessel for sailing trips on river Rhine.
+The story of salon boat Hilda, Amsterdam’s first official canal boat, starts around the year 1895.
+She has been build as a passenger vessel for sailing trips on river Rhine and Maas.
 In 1923 Cornelus Albert Plas buys her and sails her to Amsterdam.
 There he starts the first public canal cruise company in Amsterdam.

->

-> Photo of Hilda at the Rokin in April 1930.
+Photo of Hilda at the Rokin in April 1930.

 Thanks to the Beeldbank van het Gemeente Amsterdam Stadsarchief